Master and Commander: The Far Side of the World: Legacy

 In summer 2020, Vulture noted that the "film is ripe for reappraisal."
 In January 2021, Crowe publicly defended the film from criticism.
 A March 2023 story in GQ noted the film's continued popularity among millennial men who were watching the film on streaming services.
-It theorized that this was in part due to the film's portrayal of "non-toxic masculinity" and strong male friendships, particularly the one between Aubrey and Maturin.
-"Overall, the masculinity of Master and Commander ... is overwhelmingly wholesome and positive," reporter Gabriella Paiella wrote.
-"Any nostalgia for the traditionalism in the movie is less reactionary and more about the healthy male bonding between the characters."
-That was contrasted with continued problems with male bonding among 2020s American men.

 In a 2020 retrospective interview discussing both the Aubrey-Maturin books and the film, author Rachel McMillan discussed her opinion on the film as a longtime fan of the original books stating it "captured the essence of the 21 stories as well as the central relationship between Jack and Stephen" and praises Peter Weir's directing.
 McMillan notes though she finds the film to be "deprived of the women who make the series so exceptional" noting the absence of book characters such as Diana Villiers and Sophie Aubrey as significant omissions in the film along with the lack of Stephen's espionage career.
 In a 2022 interview, artist Geoff Hunt who made cover art for the Aubrey-Maturin series and is credited as an advisor on the film, noted a sense of regret that the film had tried to condense too much material from the books thus limiting the potential opportunities for sequels.
 Hunt also expressed his desire to see more of the series adapted to film, particular noting his desire to have seen the espionage plots in Treason's Harbour explored in film.